 Folliculitis is typically caused by an infection in the hair follicles of the scalp or on areas of the body that have been shaved.
 The condition is mostly caused by staph bacteria (Staphylococcus aureus).
 Folliculitis can also be caused by inflammation from ingrown hairs, viruses, or fungi.

-Folliculitis results in small red bumps or pimples on the skin, which you may know as “razor burn” or “razor rash.”
-The bumps may appear the shade of your skin tone or darker if you have Black or Brown skin.
+Folliculitis results in small bumps or pimples on the skin, which is commonly known as “razor burn” or “razor rash.”
+The bumps may appear red on light skin tones and the shade of your skin tone or a deeper shade if you have dark skin.

-Shaving, tight clothing, and combining heat and sweat are typical sources of folliculitis.
-Folliculitis can affect people of all ages, but certain factors may increase your chance of getting this condition.
+Shaving, tight clothing, and combining heat and sweat are common causes of folliculitis.

 Learn more about treatment for folliculitis.

-If the red spots combine in patches and itch, you may have eczema.
-Eczema can also appear dark brown, purple, or ashen gray on darker skin.
+If the red bumps combine in patches and itch, you may have eczema.
+Eczema can also appear dark brown, purple, or ashen gray on dark skin tones.

 Eczema, or atopic dermatitis, is a common skin condition.
-Eczema may be dry and scaly, or it can blister and ooze a clear fluid.
-Eczema tends to flare up due to various triggers such as cosmetics, soaps, temperature, and even stress.
+It may be dry and scaly, or it can blister and ooze a clear fluid.
+Eczema tends to flare up due to various triggers, such as cosmetics, soaps, temperature, and even stress.

 Learn more about treatment for eczema.

-Approximately 20% of people will get hives in their lifetime.
-Hives, also called “urticaria,” are raised, itchy, red, or skin-tone welts.
+Hives, clinically known as “urticaria,” are raised, itchy, red, or skin-tone welts.
 They turn white when you press their center.
-Hives can appear anywhere on the body, and people of all ages get them.
+Hives can appear anywhere on the body, and people of all ages can get them.

 Hives are usually similar in color to your skin tone.
-Sometimes, they may be slightly lighter or darker, depending on what’s causing them.
-Because of their common lack of pigment, hives on darker skin can be more difficult to identify.
+Sometimes they may be slightly lighter or darker, depending on what’s causing them.
+Because of their common lack of pigment, hives on dark skin can be more difficult to identify.

 Learn more about treatment for hives.

-Your little red bumps may be bug bites, especially if they’re very itchy.
-Insect bites on darker skin may appear purple or dark brown.
+Your little red bumps may be insect bites, especially if they’re very itchy.
+Insect bites on dark skin tones may appear purple or dark brown.

 Learn more about how to treat insect bites.

-Psoriasis is a chronic condition that causes scaly red, purple, or gray patches to appear on the skin.
+Psoriasis is a chronic condition that causes scaly patches to appear on the skin.
+It may appear red on light skin tones and violet or gray on dark skin tones.

-Triggers or risk factors for guttate psoriasis include tonsillitis, strep throat, skin injury, stress, and some medications.
+Triggers or risk factors for guttate psoriasis include:

 Learn more about treatment for psoriasis.